Anteosaurus: Dentition

 The dentition of Anteosaurus is composed of long to very long incisors, large canines, and some small postcanines.
 In addition, some small teeth are present on both palatine bosses.
 There are five upper and four lower incisors, but even in the same skull the number of teeth on either side is mostly different.
 The incisors intermesh together.
 Like other anteosaurids, the first incisor of each premaxilla form together a pair that passes in between the lower pair formed by the first incisor of each dentary.
 The canines are well individualized.
-The upper canine is large and very massive, but is proportionally shorter than in some gorgonopsians of the Late Permian.
+The upper canines are large and very massive, but is proportionally shorter than in some gorgonopsians of the Late Permian.
 The upper and lower canines did not intermesh.
 When the jaws were closed, the lower canines passed on the lingual side of the fifth upper incisor.
 Behind the canines, there are 4 to 8 small and relatively robust postcanines.
 Although smaller than the incisors and canines, these postcanines are proportionately more massive, with a thick base and a more conical general shape.
 Some postcanines of the upper jaws have a peculiar implantation.
-The most posterior are canted postero-laterally : the last three to four postcanine teeth are out-of-plane with the rest of the tooth row, being directed strongly backwards and somewhat outwards.
+The most posterior are canted postero-laterally: the last three to four postcanine teeth are out-of-plane with the rest of the tooth row, being directed strongly backwards and somewhat outwards.
 Other smaller teeth were located on two prominences of the palate, the palatal bosses, which are semilunar or reniform in shape.
 These palatal teeth were recurved and most often implanted in a single curved row (a specimen however shows a double row).
-These teeth were used to hold meat during the swallowing process.
+These teeth were used to hold meat while swallowing.

 Postcranial skeleton

 Reconstruction of Anteosaurus magnificus based on the skeletal proportions of the Russian anteosaur Titanophoneus potens.

 Postcranial material of Anteosaurus is very rare and no complete skeletons are known.
 Only some associated or isolated bones (girdles and limbs bones, and some vertebrae), and more rarely some articulated remains have been found.
-An articulated left hand belonging to a juvenile individual shows that the manual phalangeal formula is 2-3-3-3-3 as in mammals.
-This hand (as well as an incomplete foot) was first considered by Lieuwe Dirk Boonstra as belonging to the right side of the animal.
-Boonstra himself corrected this mistake later by correctly identifying these remains as the left hand and foot.
+An articulated left hand belonging to a juvenile shows that the manual phalangeal formula is 2-3-3-3-3, as in mammals.
+This hand (as well as an incomplete foot) was first considered by Lieuwe Dirk Boonstra as belonging to the right side of the animal; he himself later corrected this mistake.
 He also thought that digit III had four phalanges.
 Tim Rowe and J.A. van den Heever later showed that this was not the case, this digit having three phalanges.
-The manus have a digit I (the innermost) much smaller than the others.
-The digits III to V are the longest, the digit V (the outermost) being the most robust.
+The manus has a much smaller a digit I (the innermost) than the other digits.
+The digits III to V are the longest, with digit V (the outermost) being the most robust.
 The foot is only partially known, but also has a smaller digit I. Based on more complete skeletons of the Russian anteosaur Titanophoneus, the limbs would be rather long with a somewhat semi-erect posture.
 The tail is longer than in the herbivorous tapinocephalid dinocephalians.